piotrmurach/tty-file/README.md

 ### 2.3. chmod

-To change file modes use `chmod` like so:
+To change file modes use `chmod`, like so:

 ```ruby
 TTY::File.chmod('filename.rb', 0777)
 ```

-There are number of constants available to represent common mode bits such as `TTY::File::U_R`, `TTY::File::O_X` and can be used as follows:
+There are a number of constants available to represent common mode bits such as `TTY::File::U_R` and `TTY::File::O_X`, and they can be used as follows:

 ```ruby
 TTY::File.chmod('filename.rb', TTY::File::U_R | TTY::File::O_X)
 ```

-Apart from traditional octal number definition for file permissions, you can use more convenient permission notation accepted by Unix `chmod` command:
+Apart from traditional octal number definition for file permissions, you can use the more convenient permission notation used by the Unix `chmod` command:

 ```ruby
 TTY::File.chmod('filename.rb', 'u=wrx,g+x')